jenyu7/dwsource/lct-5.md

 Valgrind
 - tool for debugging memory issues in C
 - (e.g. memory leaks, accessing freed memory, use of intialized memory)
-- You must complie with -g to use valgrind
+- You must complie with -g to use valgrind (and other similar tools)
 ```
 gcc -g foo.c
 ```